AriT000/a2a-lab/report.md

 # Part 3

 - Why does the request use a client-generated id rather than a server-generated one?
-What problem does this solve in distributed systems?
+What problem does this solve in distributed systems.

 A: Using a client-generated id rather than a server-generated one is so the request can be identified.
 If it was a server-generated one, there might be a case where the client doesn't receive a response and so the client can just retry with the same request id, instead of creating a new one.